detly/gammatone/README.md

 python -m gammatone samples/FurElise.ogg -d 10
 ```

-...to see a gammatone-gram of the first ten seconds of Beethoven's "Für Elise"
+...to see a gammatone-gram of the first ten seconds of Beethoven's "Für Elise."
-(the first few seconds of it, anyway).
-If you've installed via `pip` or
+If you've installed via `pip` or `setup.py install`, you should also be able to
-`setup.py install`, you should also be able to just run:
+just run:

 ```text
 gammatone samples/FurElise.ogg -d 10